MythTheWolf/MythBans/README.md

 * IP Management: Ban,kick,mute,etc supports IPs
 * Manage Server messages & kick messages
 * Custom permissions for each command
-* [Planned] xenForo intergration that moves users to a group in which they can only appeal ban, if accepted, server will auto pardon.
+* XenForo intergration that moves users to a group in which they can only appeal ban, if accepted, server will auto pardon.
-* Much more to come!
+* Discord bot,for chatting via text channel
+* Custom Chat channels

 ## Installation